 The Pirates have been busy in Australia over the past few years, having as many as five players from the country in their system at one time last year.
 Until recently though, there wasn't a high-profile signing from Australia.
 That was until they signed 16-year-old shortstop Sam Kennelly this year to a $225,000 bonus.
-He comes from a strong baseball family — three of his brothers are already playing minor league ball.
+He comes from a strong baseball family -- three of his brothers are already playing minor league ball.
 On top of all that, Kennelly is currently playing in the Australian Baseball League with the Perth Heat, having teammates as much as 15 years older than him, many of whom have major league experience.

 So far in the ABL season, Kennelly has started five games at third base, while coming off the bench another three times.
-He is 3-for-19 on the young season, with three singles, an RBI and one error.
+He is 3-for-19 on the young season, with three sing...

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.